arqex/urlstack/README.md

 Tabs screen are just containers for other screens.
 Even if we can navigate to the route of the tab container, like `/tabs` it makes not much sense to show the tabs and no content, so urlstack will load the first tab automatically.

 ### Modals
-The last typical way of showing information that urlstack tackles is the usage of modals.
-Modals are a way of showing information in top of the current screen.
+Another common way of showing information that urlstack handles is the usage of modals.
+Modals are a way of showing content in top of the current screen.
 A modal shouldn't mess with the main stack, but modal screens should also have their own URL to be referenced, that's why we need to handle them inside of urlstack.

 Let's start the examples using the route `/tabs/tab3/ef36a0` and then call `router.navigate('/modal')`.
 What happened inside of our router?
 ```js